 “When looking for charities, we looked for several different qualities,” says Will Findlay-Wilson, Assistant Investment Officer at Brunel, acting as one of Brunel’s Employee Voice charity leads.
 He explained that the following topped the list of requirements.

 “After researching these areas, we found several charities that fit the bill.
-We invited Brunel’s employees to vote on the specific charity they would like to support, and we have arrived at an option which is fairly unique,” says Will.
+We invited Brunel’s employees to vote on the charity they’d like to support, and we’ve arrived at a fairly unique option,” says Will.

 The choice of the two associated charities comes via The Bristol Gulls, four intrepid rowers who include Brunel’s very own Sofia Deambrosi (Investment Officer, Private Markets).

-The Bristol Gulls are currently preparing to take part in a rowing race across the Atlantic Ocean in December 2020 (Talisker Whisky Atlantic Challenge).
-The team will be raising money for the RNLI and CUBH, while spreading a message about the importance of sustainable living.
+The Bristol Gulls are currently preparing to take part in a rowing race across the Atlantic Ocean in December 2020.
+The team will raise money for the RNLI and CUBH, while spreading a message about the importance of sustainable living.

 “The Bristol Gulls are on a personal mission to complete the Atlantic crossing in a sustainable manner,” says Sofia.
 “This means that we will be eating, washing, and living only with the use of eco-friendly products.
-We are taking this as far as we possibly can, to the point that we will be racing in the first ever Eco Ocean Rowing Boat to take part in the Talisker Whisky Atlantic Challenge.”
+We’re taking this as far as we possibly can, to the point that we’ll be racing in the first ever Eco Ocean Rowing Boat to take part in the Talisker Whisky Atlantic Challenge.”

 The specially designed boat will be built by Rannoch Adventure with a focus on sustainability.

-Through their campaign, the team are aiming to raise awareness of the growing issue of plastic pollution and encourage the public to develop sustainable practices.
-“This is very much in line with the work that Brunel is doing in the responsible investment space” says Will, explaining the motivation behind the wish to support The Bristol Gulls.
+Through their campaign, the team aim to raise awareness of the growing issue of plastic pollution and encourage the public to develop sustainable practices.
+“This is very much in line with the work that Brunel is doing in the responsible investment space,” says Will, explaining the motivation behind the wish to support The Bristol Gulls.